HerioJohn/bootcamp/SelfNote/README.md

 ## Week 4

-Note 1 - Parent class (Normal Class and Abstract Class). **What is Their Difference** Note 2 - Extends (inheritance)
-  - pros and cons
+Note 1 - Parent class (Normal Class and Abstract Class). **What is Their Difference** Note 2 - Extends (inheritance) - pros and cons
-- implements
-  - Interface (100% abstract)
-  - Make sure you can create, modify, understand impact between class and interface
-  - pros and cons
+Note 3 - Interface (100% abstract) - pros and cons
-- Object.class (Parent) & Polymorphism
+Note 4 - Object.class (Parent) & Polymorphism

   - Object Reference Type vs Object Type
   - What if "Object Reference Type" is a parent of "Object Type"?
   - What if "Object Type" is a parent of "Object Reference Type"?